Flexible working request refused further action

 Discrimination and unfair dismissal

-If you are pursuing a claim for discrimination or unfair dismissal, this would generally move to the employment tribunal, skipping the arbitration service.
+If the issue involves discrimination, dismissal or being treated badly because you made a flexible working request, you may be able to bring an employment tribunal claim after contacting Acas for Early Conciliation.
 In some cases, you may be able to pursue a claim of constructive dismissal, if refusal to consider your flexible working request means you can no longer carry out your role in the workplace.

 This can be something of a legal minefield, proving your dismissal was as a consequence of an unfair refusal to grant your flexible working request.
-The tribunal will always take into account the commercial impact your request would have on the business.
+The tribunal may consider the employer’s business reasons, but it will also look at whether the correct process was followed, whether the facts were accurate and whether your legal rights were respected.

 Unfair dismissal

 Unfortunately, we have seen cases where individuals have been dismissed simply for submitting a flexible working request, or disagreeing with their employers’ initial decision.
-Remember, it is your legal right to lodge a statutory or non-statutory flexible working request and you should not be intimidated or treated in a different manner because you did so.
+If you are legally entitled to make a statutory flexible working request, you should not be dismissed or treated badly because you used that right.
 If you are dismissed for simply making a statutory request for flexible working, this is treated as an automatic unfair dismissal – strengthening your legal argument.

 Constructive dismissal/discrimination